Crab sticks stuffed with cod liver. Awesome cod baked with crab sticks Fish with crab sticks in the oven

 • 1 tablespoon vegetable oil

-1. First of all, we cut the fish into steaks.
+1. First of all, cut the fish into steaks.

-2. Then salt, sprinkle with lemon juice and roll in flour.
+2. Then add salt, sprinkle with lemon juice and roll in flour.

-3. Then we send it to a preheated pan with a small amount of oil to fry on both sides.
-It is not necessary to bring to readiness.
+3. Then put it in a heated frying pan with a small amount of oil to fry on both sides.
+There is no need to bring it to readiness.

 4. Finely chop the crab sticks.

-5. Put the prepared fish in a mold, pre-oiled.
+5. Place the prepared fish in a pre-greased dish.

-6. Using a grater, rub hard cheese on the coarse fraction.
-We send it to the crab sticks.
+6. Using a grater, grate the hard cheese into a coarse fraction.
+We send him to crab sticks.

 7. Then we also rub the pre-boiled egg here.

-8. Beat a little egg and pour it into the prepared ingredients along with mayonnaise.
-Mix well and spread this mass on top of the fish.
+8. Beat the egg a little and pour it into the prepared ingredients along with mayonnaise.
+Mix well and spread this mixture on top of the fish.
 Distribute it evenly.

-10. After the required time has elapsed, we take out the finished dish and serve it hot.
+10. After the required time has passed, we take out the finished dish and serve it hot to the table.

-You may also like the recipe for which you can find on our Recipe Ideas website.
+You may also like, the recipe for which you will find on our Recipe Ideas website.

-Pangasius fish, which is sold in our supermarkets in the form of fillets, is called the sea language.
-Such a name is quite suitable for this marine, if we recall the proverb about a tongue without bones 🙂 After all, the pangasius fillet is really without a single bone, which makes it possible to use it to prepare a wide variety of and interesting dishes.
-The sea tongue baked under a fur coat is incredibly tasty!
-This very tender, juicy dish is also light, which is ideal for dinner.
-And at the same time, it is so easy to prepare that you can call it a "quick dish".
+Pangasius fish, which is sold in our supermarkets in the form of fillets, is nicknamed the tongue of the sea.
+This name is quite suitable for this sea fish, if you remember the proverb about a tongue without bones :) After all, pangasius fillet really does not have a single bone, which allows it to be used for preparing a wide variety of interesting dishes.
+Incredibly delicious sea tongue baked under a fur coat!
+This is a very tender, juicy dish and also light, which is ideal for dinner.
+And at the same time, it is so easy to prepare that you can call it a “quick dish.”

 Baked sole: ingredients